opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 attempting to handle stolen goods. _Haughton_ has been criticised (see, for example, H L A Hart, “The House of Lords on Attempting the Impossible” (1981) OJLS 149 (“ _Hart_ ”), especially at pp 165–166, and the _1980 Report_ at paras 2.95–2.97).
 From the perspective of the rationale for punishing attempts ( _viz_ , deterrence and retribution), a person who sets out to commit an offence and does everything possible to commit the offence, but who is (perhaps fortuitously) prevented from committing the offence due to some external circumstance is as culpable as a person who is interrupted from completing the offence (see _Hart_ at p 165 and the _1980 Report_ at para 2.96). _Haughton_ has since been legislatively overruled (see s 1(2) of the UK Criminal Attempts Act 1981).
 The current position in England is that factually impossible attempts are offences (see _Regina v Shivpuri_ [1987] 1 AC 1).
 In our view, when Parliament enacted s 12 of the MDA, it must be presumed, in the absence of contrary indication, to have intended to follow the existing common law position on factually impossible attempts.
 There is nothing in the text or the origins of s 12 of the MDA which suggests that a different approach should be taken in interpreting s 12 (see [25]–[29] above).

-42     We also note that _Chua Kian Kok_ was applied by the court of three judges in _Law Society of Singapore v Bay Puay Joo Lilian_ [2008] 2 SLR(R) 316 (“ _Bay Puay Joo Lilian_ ”). _Bay Puay Joo Lilian_ was part of a line of disciplinary cases involving the entrapment of solicitors involved in touting for conveyancing work.
+42     We also note that _Chua Kian Kok_ was applied by the court of three judges in _Law Society of Singapore v Bay Puay Joo Lilian_ <span class="citation">[2008] 2 SLR(R) 316</span> (“ _Bay Puay Joo Lilian_ ”). _Bay Puay Joo Lilian_ was part of a line of disciplinary cases involving the entrapment of solicitors involved in touting for conveyancing work.
 Counsel for the respondent solicitor in that case sought to argue that due cause could not be shown under s 83(2)( _e_ ) of the Legal Profession Act (Cap 161, 2001 Rev Ed) for attempting to procure employment if the employment attempted to be procured was fictitious (see _Bay Puay Joo Lilian_ at [43]).
 The court of three judges rejected this argument by referring to s 511 of the Penal Code (Cap 224, 1985 Rev Ed) and _Chua Kian Kok_ (see _Bay Puay Joo Lilian_ at [44]).

 (2) Application to the facts